mantid-roman/testingtalk/PITCHME.md

 1. Prepare the inputs
 1. Pass the inputs to the tested object
+1. Run executable code of the tested object
 1. Get the outputs from the tested object
 1. Compare the outputs with "correct" values